 To request access:

-- Please contact Cynthia Tralmer so that she can add your access request for the Natural Science and Engineering Research Lab – Vivarium facility.
+- Please contact Tyler Tornblom so that he can add your access request for the Natural Science and Engineering Research Lab – Vivarium facility.

 Your facility access request will be submitted for processing and your training requirements will be activated and available to you (see instructions below).